Marcel Mauss

-Marcel Mauss ([mos]; 10 May 1872 – 10 February 1950) was a French sociologist and anthropologist known as the "father of French ethnology".
+Marcel Israël Mauss ([mos]; 10 May 1872 – 10 February 1950) was a French sociologist and anthropologist known as the "father of French ethnology".
 The nephew of Émile Durkheim, Mauss, in his academic work, crossed the boundaries between sociology and anthropology.
 Today, he is perhaps better recognised for his influence on the latter discipline, particularly with respect to his analyses of topics such as magic, sacrifice and gift exchange in different cultures around the world.
 Mauss had a significant influence upon Claude Lévi-Strauss, the founder of structural anthropology.
 His most famous work is The Gift (1925).

 Background

+Family and education

 Mauss was born in Épinal, Vosges, to a Jewish family, his father a merchant and his mother an embroidery shop owner.
 Unlike his younger brother, Mauss did not join the family business and instead he joined the socialist and cooperative movement in the Vosges.
 Following the death of his grandfather, the Mauss and Durkheim families grew close and at this time Mauss began to feel concerned about his education and took initiatives in order to learn.
 Mauss obtained a religious education and was bar mitzvahed, yet by the age of eighteen he stopped practicing his religion.

 Mauss studied philosophy at Bordeaux, where his maternal uncle Émile Durkheim was teaching at the time.
 In the 1890s, Mauss began his lifelong study of linguistics, Indology, Sanskrit, Hebrew, and the 'history of religions and uncivilized peoples' at the École pratique des hautes études.
 He passed the agrégation in 1893.
 He was also the first cousin of the much younger Claudette (née Raphael) Bloch, a marine biologist and mother of Maurice Bloch, who became a noted anthropologist.
 Instead of taking the usual route of teaching at a lycée following college, Mauss moved to Paris and took up the study of comparative religion and Sanskrit.